bhouston/template-nestjs/apps/nestjs-api-server/README.md

 # TODO

-Add in nx builing with multiple packages, a NestJS-based API server, a user+org service, JWT authentication, and a Next.js website
+Add in nx builing with multiple packages, a NestJS-based API server, a user+org service, and a Next.js website

 - /apps
   - /next-app